yogimathius/yogimathius/README.md

 🚀 Experienced Developer & Mentor
 ---------------------------------

-As an intermediate developer proficient in JavaScript, Ruby, and Python, I bring a versatile skill set honed through experiences at Shopify and Lighthouse Labs.
+As an experienced developer proficient in JavaScript, Ruby, and Python, I bring a versatile skill set honed through experiences at Shopify and Lighthouse Labs.
 At Shopify, I design and maintain solutions for merchants, collaborating closely with cross-functional teams to ensure alignment with project goals.
 My role at Lighthouse Labs involves providing personalized assistance to students, fostering a supportive learning environment, and evaluating project submissions for technical accuracy.

 **🔧 Innovative Project Contributor**
 ---------------------------------